Current Exhibitions

 ART WALK 2025: First Saturday 6:00-8:00 PM unless otherwise noted

-January 4: Linda Lesperance All Things New Orleans February 1: Spencer Schulz Electric Palette March 8 Marne Meynig Cajun Country April 5: Stephanie Reed, Pedestrian Pleasures,Scenes from local meanders May 3 Carol Hallock Swamp and Circumstance in May June 7: Ralph Songy July 5 John Killeen August 2: White Linen Night: Carol Scott September 6: Chuck Broussard October 4: Don Reggio November 1: Diego Larguia December 6: Will Smith, Jr.
+January 4: Linda Lesperance All Things New Orleans February 1: Spencer Schulz Electric Palette March 8 Marne Meynig Cajun Country April 5: Stephanie Reed, Pedestrian Pleasures,Scenes from local meanders May 3 Carol Hallock Swamp and Circumstance in May June 7: Ralph Songy Larger Than Life July 5 Linda Lesperance Louisiana Roots August 2: White Linen Night: Carol Scott Crystal Rising September 6: Chuck Broussard October 4: Don Reggio November 1: John Killeen December 6: Will Smith, Jr.

 FEAST for the EYES!
 THE FOOD COURT Paintings of New Orleans Favorite Food and Dining Experiences ….Catch your favorite New Orleans dish or server at the Cafe du Monde!
 Many of these paintings fit into the “Smalls for the Walls” category, a size which can be placed almost anywhere.